mclumd/lene/README.md

 To interpret a Lisp file with `lene`, you can use the `load` or `loads` functions to parse a .lisp file into a Python object- a list based Tree.

+    import lene
     data = lene.load(open('rep_fire.lisp'))

+Alternatively, if you are reading from a socket you can parse the tree with the `loads` function, which parses a string in memory.

+    data = lene.loads("(define-frame BLOCK (isa (value (toy))))")

+Note also that a socket is a File-like object, so you can pass it into the `load` method if you know how much to `read` off the socket.

 This structure can then be read for linkages to convert to an RDF document.

+    ontology = lene.make_graph(data, title="Mcl Ontology", description="My first ontology")
+    print ontology.serialize()

+You can also write out the ontology to disk if you wish, using `write`:

+    ontology.write('path/to/ontology.owl')

+Lene uses [rdflib](https://rdflib.readthedocs.org) under the hood to construct the ontology, you can get direct access to the `rdflib.Graph` object with a call, somewhat redundantly named: `OWLGraph(tree).graph` - helper methods do make this a bit easier on you.
+This is important, because you can then perform SPARQL queries on the underlying RDF using the rdflib plugin library.

 ### Testing ###
 This package is unit tested with `nosetests`.
 In the root of the package